 The festival showcases an array of short student-produced films.
 Filmmakers include a wide range of undergraduate and graduate students from a variety of disciplines across the campus and their films represent all genres and styles, from narrative to documentary to experimental.

 Devon Bella is director of KADIST in San Francisco, a center for exhibitions, events, residencies and educational initiatives.
 A curator and cultural producer, she holds a master of arts in exhibition and museum studies from the San Francisco Art Institute.

 WHEN: Thu., May 3 @ 4:30 p.m.

 WHERE: Manetti Shrem Museum, Community Education Room

 The UC Davis Department of Art and Art History’s Art Studio Visiting Artist Lecture series brings artists, writers and curators to campus.
-All presentations are free and take place at 4:30 p.m.
-With the exception of the Nov.
-3 lecture all will take place at the new Jan Shrem and Maria Manetti Shrem Museum of Art at UC Davis.
-The Nov.
-3 lecture will be held in Room 107 of the Art Annex.
+All presentations are free and take place at 4:30 p.m. at the Jan Shrem and Maria Manetti Shrem Museum of Art.

 The Art Building is located on Hutchison Drive, about halfway between the Memorial Union and Mrak Hall on the UC Davis campus.
 There is limited parking behind the building, but there is visitor parking nearby, across the Arboretum in lot VP5.